ChrisAnd1998/Lightburn-config-for-Wazer-waterjet/README.md

 So I have been working on getting my Wazer to work with LightBurn using the custom GCode device.
 I have also converted the materials library to a LightBurn library.
 The machine can be imported in the device’s menu and the library in the libraries panel.

-I am still working on finetuning this but so far it’s working great!
+I am still working on finetuning this but so far it’s working great!.

+I plan to also directly control the Wazer using the USB port on the Smoothieboard.

 ![Untitled](https://github.com/ChrisAnd1998/Lightburn-config-for-Wazer-waterjet/assets/50437199/c7a7b379-587b-4bc7-90d8-d4cf26ec04f5)